 As a result, I often get emails from readers who, as fellow parents, are invested in making the best choices for their families within their budgets.
 And one of the most frequent questions involves a comparison between Volvo, a brand that has long been associated with safety, and Subaru, a relative up-and-comer that has largely taken the Volvo torch as a company focused on keeping its passengers safe.

-To put it simply, readers want to know which of the two brands makes safer, cars, wagons, crossovers, and SUVs in 2015.
+To put it simply, readers want to know which of the two brands makes safer, cars, wagons, crossovers, and SUVs.
 So I got to work to create the most comprehensive answer to this question on the Internet.
 As always, these are my thoughts, and aren’t gospel from the mountain.
 That said, I find questions like these fascinating, and pride myself on answering them as thoroughly as possible.

 The short answer is that both manufacturers make very safe vehicles.
 The long answer is a bit more complex, and depends on where you’re looking.
 This will be part of a series comparing makes and models for safety each year.
 Here is a previous article comparing the ’15 Odyssey vs the ’15 Sienna.